 Could Asteroid Mining Bring an End to Conflict Minerals?

 In spite of the concerns about the ever-expanding reaches of capitalism into space, the privatisation of asteroid mining may offer a terrestrial benefit; that is, it may help put an end to the human rights abuses involved in mining on Earth.

 Many asteroids contain coltan, a metallic mineral used for the production of tantalum capacitors, which are found in pretty much every single electronic device – laptops, cameras, video game consoles, smartphones; you name it.
 Coltan, unfortunately, is a conflict mineral.
 It’s a mineral that is mined in areas of armed conflict, most notably in the Democratic Republic of Congo (DRC).
 Other conflict minerals include cassiterite, wolframite, and gold.
 The mining of coltan in the Congo has resulted in a number of human rights violations, including child labour, forced labour, sexual violence, physical abuse, human trafficking, slavery, and unsafe working conditions.
-In the name of putting profits over people’s rights, corporations continue to benefit from the exploitation of people in the DRC, with capitalists amassing large amounts of profit and miners receiving measly inadequate wages, working in “slave conditions”, as there are little to no labour regulations.
+In the name of putting profits over people’s rights, corporations continue to benefit from the exploitation of people in the DRC, with capitalists amassing large amounts of profit while miners receive measly inadequate wages and work in slave-like conditions, as there are little to no labour regulations.
 This is surely one of the ugliest faces of capitalism.

 There are no clear-cut answers to these questions, given that we are still some time away from asteroid mining becoming technologically feasible.
 Asteroid mining could prove to be a sustainable way of extracting natural resources; it just remains to be seen whether space capitalism will – when it arises – mirror the worst aspects of the current capitalist system.